 Only about a third of California’s tribal casinos are in Southern California, although you’ll find most of the largest ones there.

 Los Angeles is the largest city in California and the second-largest in the entire country (behind New York City).
 However, there are no Native American reservations within the Los Angeles city limits, so no California tribal casinos have Los Angeles addresses.

-In fact, there are no tribal casinos situated anywhere in Los Angeles County, although you will find a number of large card rooms there that call themselves casinos such as Commerce Casino, Bicycle Casino and Gardens Casino.
+In fact, there are no tribal casinos situated anywhere in Los Angeles County, although you will find a number of large card rooms there that call themselves casinos.
+This includes Commerce Casino, Bicycle Casino and Gardens Casino.

-A little further east (about 85 to 90 miles away) are a couple of the state’s other large casinos, the Morongo Casino Resort & Spa in Cabazon and the Pechanga Resort & Casino in Temecula.
+A little further away (about 85 to 90 miles) are a couple of the state’s other large casinos, the Morongo Casino Resort & Spa in Cabazon and the Pechanga Resort & Casino in Temecula.

 There are several tribal casinos in San Diego County, which borders Mexico to the south.
 All of them are within close proximity to San Diego.
 The largest of those casinos include the following:

 - Barona Resort & Casino (Lakeside, 20 miles northeast)